PaulaAlessio/trim_filter/README.md

 ## Installation

  - Requires: fill that in.
-Basically: Linux, gcc
+Basically: Linux, gcc.
  - Clone the repository.
  - Run make.